MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/plan-office-365-proplus.md

 # Plan your deployment of Office 365 ProPlus

-In this article, you choose how to deploy Office, how to manage updates to Office, and whether to deploy the Office files from a local source on your network or from the cloud.
+Follow the steps in this article to choose how to deploy Office, how to manage updates to Office, and whether to deploy the Office files from a local source on your network or from the cloud.

 ![Deployment framework for Office 365 ProPlus](images/plan-office-365-proplus-01.png)

 ## Before you begin

 If you haven't already, complete the [asssessment of your environment and infrastructure](assess-deploy-office-365-proplus-with-Configuration-Manager.md).
 This assessment will help you make key decisions as part of planning your deployment.

-In addition to this guidance, we recommend customers use [Microsoft Fastrack](https://fasttrack.microsoft.com/office) to help with their deployment.

 ![Deploy with ODT or Configuration Manager](images/plan-office-365-proplus-03.png)